KNowledgeOnWebScale/solid-web-monetization/reports/report2.md

  * Libraries were written for node but not browser compatible because of internal node-specific library dependencies.
  * Documentation was outdated (but not mentioned as being outdated).
  * No pointer or link to what the correct newer libraries to use were now (since redesigns in this space seemed to happen multiple times, making older libraries obsolete but still publicly available)
- * Little to no response on dedicated slack channels
+ * Little to no response on dedicated Slack channels
  * Missing formal abstraction to request executing payment from a wallet, based on the payment pointer.
 Since any wallet could host its own auhtentication method and API for doing so, and there is no formal discovery mechanism.

 This led us to request for a 3 month (time) extension for the project.